anoraxjhd/PaperMC_Downloader/README.md

 ``pip install requests customtkinter``

-Then run the file type the version you want copy the URL and download open it this will download  the wanted paper Version
+Then run the file type the version you want copy the URL and download and open it this will download the wanted paper Version